fdesmond/seme-ts/README.md

 #### far in the future
  We also would like to include:
   - Which hypothesis on the model for which the procedure should give good results?
-  - does it makes more sense to create synthetic features by combinations of the existing ones instead of perturbation?
+  - Does it makes more sense to create synthetic features by combinations of the existing ones instead of perturbation?

 ## Documentation